Updated July 2020

 The final fear that many brides struggle with is their overall clumsiness.
 Walking down an aisle is both exciting and nerve-wracking.
 What if you trip over your own feet?
 What if you fall and tear your dress?
 This can easily become one of those common beach wedding problems, but there is hope!

 These are all possibilities, even if you are not a clumsy person.
 But if they happen, remain calm.
 It will be okay!
 Try to look at it as a funny story to tell someday.

 If you are really worried about it, consider practicing walking in your heels, or consider flats instead.
 Find the Perfect Shoes to Wear to Your Beach Wedding.

 Another possibility is to choose a dress that stops just short of the floor (or maybe higher) to lower the risk of tripping and falling.

 Choose to make the best of any situation, even when you are overwhelmed and want to cry.

-Whenever I become anxious I think of this amazing quote that is said by Will Smith’s character in the 2013 film After Earth:
+Whenever I become anxious I think of this amazing quote by Will Smith’s character in the 2013 film “After Earth”:

 “Fear is not real.
 The only place that fear can exist is in our thoughts of the future.
 It is a product of our imagination, causing us to fear things that do not at present and may not ever exist.
 That is near insanity.
 Do not misunderstand me, danger is very real but fear is a choice.”

 This quote gives me strength because there is a chance that my fears may never be a reality.
 We all have fears, anxiety, and wedding day jitters.
-After all, it is one of the biggest days of our lives; many of us have dreamed of our wedding day since we were children.
+After all, it is one of the biggest days of our lives! many of us have dreamed of our wedding day since we were children.